cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-06-play-game.md

 ErrWrongMove        = sdkerrors.Register(ModuleName, 1107, "wrong move")
 ```

-The steps replacing the `TODO` are:
+Take the following steps to replace the `TODO`:

 1. Fetch the stored game information: